-- we are in discussions with the lenders of our revolving credit facility to lower the minimum required liquidity amount, which, if successful, could result in additional liquidity; - we have initiated a program, as described above, with third party assistance, to improve our operating performance and increase our gross margins; - we are freezing non-essential hiring, reducing our travel expenses, decreasing the future use of consultants and deferring non-critical initiatives; - we are negotiating improved payment terms with both our customers and vendors; - we have initiated frequent, consistent communication with our customers, which has allowed us to resolve issues preventing timely collection of certain outstanding receivables subsequent to March 31, 2022; and - we are exploring options to obtain additional sources of capital.
+- certain members of our senior management team have foregone certain cash compensation in exchange for equity compensation; - we have frozen non-essential hiring, reduced our travel expenses, and have decreased the future use of consultants and are deferring non-critical initiatives; - we have emphasized cash collections from customers during Q2, and continue to negotiate improved payment terms with both our customers and vendors; - we have initiated frequent, consistent communication with our customers, which has allowed us to resolve issues preventing timely collection of certain past due outstanding receivables; and - we continue to explore options to obtain additional sources of capital through either the issuance of new debt or equity.
+For example, we executed Amendment No. 2 to our existing revolving credit facility in June 2022, as described further in Note 10 below, which has increased available liquidity under our credit facility through March 31, 2023.